Focused ion beam: Deposition

 A FIB can also be used to deposit material via ion beam induced deposition.
 FIB-assisted chemical vapor deposition occurs when a gas, such as tungsten hexacarbonyl (W(CO)6) is introduced to the vacuum chamber and allowed to chemisorb onto the sample.
 By scanning an area with the beam, the precursor gas will be decomposed into volatile and non-volatile components; the non-volatile component, such as tungsten, remains on the surface as a deposition.
 This is useful, as the deposited metal can be used as a sacrificial layer, to protect the underlying sample from the destructive sputtering of the beam.
 From nanometers to hundred of micrometers in length, tungsten metal deposition allows metal lines to be put right where needed.
 Other materials such as platinum, cobalt, carbon, gold, etc., can also be locally deposited.
-Gas assisted deposition and FIB etching process are shown below.

 FIB is often used in the semiconductor industry to patch or modify an existing semiconductor device.
 For example, in an integrated circuit, the gallium beam could be used to cut unwanted electrical connections, and/or to deposit conductive material in order to make a connection.
 The high level of surface interaction is exploited in patterned doping of semiconductors.
 FIB is also used for maskless implantation.

+Applications

 For TEM preparation

 The FIB is also commonly used to prepare samples for the transmission electron microscope.
 The TEM requires very thin samples, typically ~100 nanometers or less.
 Other techniques, such as ion milling or electropolishing can be used to prepare such thin samples.
 However, the nanometer-scale resolution of the FIB allows the exact region of interest to be chosen, such as perhaps a grain boundary or defect in a material.
 This is vital, for example, in integrated circuit failure analysis.
 If a particular transistor out of several million on a chip is bad, the only tool capable of preparing an electron microscope sample of that single transistor is the FIB.

-The same protocol used for preparing samples to transmission electron microscopy can also be used to select a micro area of a sample, extract it and prepare it for analysis using a Secondary ion mass spectrometry (SIMS).
+The same protocol used for preparing samples to transmission electron microscopy can also be used to select a micro area of a sample, extract it and prepare it for analysis using secondary ion mass spectrometry (SIMS).

 The drawbacks to FIB sample preparation are the above-mentioned surface damage and implantation, which produce noticeable effects when using techniques such as high-resolution "lattice imaging" TEM or electron energy loss spectroscopy.
 This damaged layer can be minimized by FIB milling with lower beam voltages, or by further milling with a low-voltage argon ion beam after completion of the FIB process.

 FIB preparation can be used with cryogenically frozen samples in a suitably equipped instrument, allowing cross sectional analysis of samples containing liquids or fats, such as biological samples, pharmaceuticals, foams, inks, and food products.

 FIB is also used for secondary ion mass spectrometry (SIMS).
 The ejected secondary ions are collected and analyzed after the surface of the specimen has been sputtered with a primary focused ion beam.